giorgiagandolfi/DNA-RNA_Dynamics/Final_Report/Report_DRD2.md

   Manifest version: 0.4.0
 ```

-It is possible to sae MSet.raw object as RData file:
+It is possible to save MSet.raw object as RData file:

 `save(MSet.raw,file="MSet_raw.RData")`